-- Optionally edit settings used for the instance on Oracle Cloud Infrastructure.
-For example, you can edit the Disk Size and Shape used for the VM instance and the networking configuration. - Click Create to create the new cloud instance. - 4.
-Monitor the instance creation process by using the Oracle Cloud Infrastructure Console.
+3. (Optional) Edit settings used for the new instance on Oracle Cloud Infrastructure.

+For example, you can edit the Disk Size and Shape used for the VM instance and the networking configuration.

+Click Create to create the new cloud instance.

+4. Monitor the instance creation process by using the Oracle Cloud Infrastructure Console.

 You can also use the VBoxManage cloud instance command to create and manage instances on a cloud service.
-See chapter 8.46, VBoxManage cloud instance, page 230.
+See chapter 8.45, VBoxManage cloud, page 235.